CHAMBER

 This

-typographical errors, paragraph 1 does not state the Rule that the
+from the several typographical errors, para 1 does not state the Rule

-applicant failed to comply with, which the court should condone.
+that the applicant failed to comply with, which the court should

-condonation and reinstatement of an appeal, paragraph 2 does not pray
+condonation and reinstatement of an appeal, para 2 does not pray for

-for the re-instatement of an appeal.
-Lastly, the applicant, in
+the reinstatement of an appeal.
+Lastly, the applicant, in para 3,

-paragraph 3, prays that the Notice of Appeal be served on the
+prays that the notice of appeal be served on the Registrar of the

-Registrar of the Labour Court when it is common cause that he seeks
+Labour Court when it is common cause that he seeks to appeal against

 The